radar/ryanbigg.com/_posts/2010-12-25-ubuntu-ruby-rvm-rails-and-you.markdown

 <p>
-  <strong>This beginner's guide will set up with Ruby 1.9.3, RVM and Rails 3.0.7 and is specifically written for a <em>development</em> environment on Ubuntu 10.10, but will probably work on many other operating systems, including older versions of Ubuntu and Debian.
+  <strong>This beginner's guide will set up with Ruby 1.9.3, RVM and Rails 3.1.3 and is specifically written for a <em>development</em> environment on Ubuntu 10.10, but will probably work on many other operating systems, including older / newer versions of Ubuntu and Debian.
 YMMV.</strong>
 </p>

 <p>